This Red Pozole recipe (Posole) has had great success with many of the people that had tried, I hope you enjoy it as well.

 How to Make Red Pozole

 - Heat water.
 Add pork meat, spare ribs, onion, and garlic.
 Season with salt when meat is almost done.
-While cooking, skim top layer of foam and fat from the pot using a ladle.
+While cooking, skim the top layer of foam and fat from the pot using a ladle.

 - Now for the sauce, soak the ancho and guajillo peppers in water